determined-ai/determined/docs/integrations/notification/_index.rst

    :width: 100%
    :alt: Webhook user interface showing the fields you will interact with.

-Once created, your webhook will begin executing for the selected events for experiments within scope.
+Once created, your webhook will automatically execute for the selected events within the specified experiments.

 ******************
  Testing Webhooks
 ******************

-To test a webhook, select the more-options menu to the right of the webhook record to expand available actions.
+To edit a webhook, select the more-options menu to the right of the webhook record to access available actions.

 .. image:: /assets/images/webhook_action.png